 KANSAS (Married) KANSAS (Not Married) 1.
-All to spouse - if you do not have any surviving children or descendants All to your children equally (or descendants of deceased children) Outright if 18 or older 2.
-50% to spouse, if you are survived by your children or descendants; remainder to your children equally (or descendants Conservator must be appointed if under age 18 of deceased children) If no children or descendants survive you, to your parents equally 3.
-If no surviving spouse, all to your children equally (or descendants of If none of above, equally to your brothers 4. deceased children) Otherwise, similar to distribution if not married If none of above, equally to your brothers and sisters (or descendants of those not living) ii not mamed 4.
+All to spouse - if you do not have any surviving children or descendants 1.
+All to your children equally (or descendants of deceased children) - Outright if 18 or older 2.
+50% to spouse, if you are survived by your children or descendants; remainder to your children equally (or descendants Conservator must be appointed if under age 18 of deceased children) 2.
+If no children or descendants survive you, to your parents equally 3.
+If no surviving spouse, all to your children equally (or descendants of 4 deceased children) Otherwise, similar to distribution 3.
+If none of above, equally to your brothers and sisters (or descendants of those not living) if not married 4.
 If none of above, equally to your grandparents (or their descendants if not living); or other relatives if related to you by at least the sixth degree 5.
-If none of above, to the State of Kansas
+If none of above, to the State of Kansas •